 Kidney function: Kidney disease or reduced kidney function may cause this medication to build up in the body, causing side effects.
 If you have reduced kidney function or kidney disease, discuss with your doctor how this medication may affect your medical condition, how your medical condition may affect the dosing and effectiveness of this medication, and whether any special monitoring is needed.

 Magnesium levels: Low blood levels of magnesium increase the risk of side effects with digoxin.
 It is important that magnesium levels be checked periodically when taking digoxin.

 Potassium levels: Low blood levels of potassium increase the risk of overdose with digoxin.
-It is important that potassium levels be checked periodically, especially when taking medications that can change the levels of potassium in the blood (e.g., hydrochlorothiazide, furosemide).
+It is important that potassium levels be checked periodically, especially if you are taking medications that can change the levels of potassium in the blood (e.g., hydrochlorothiazide, furosemide).

 Potential overdose: The difference between an effective dose and an overdose is less for this medication than for most.
 Therefore, it is important to take digoxin exactly as prescribed.
-Anyone developing loss of appetite, nausea, or vomiting while taking this medication should contact their doctor, as it may be a sign that the dose is too high.
+If you develop loss of appetite, nausea, or vomiting while taking this medication, contact your doctor, as these may be signs that the dose is too high.

-Pregnancy: Digoxin should be taken by pregnant women only if clearly needed, as the effects of this medication during pregnancy are currently unknown.
+Pregnancy: Digoxin should be taken by pregnant women only if clearly needed.
+The effects on the developing baby of the mother taking this medication during pregnancy are currently unknown.

-Children: This medication can be prescribed to children.
+Children: This medication can be prescribed to children, however the dose needed by the child changes as the child gets older.
+Your child’s doctor will want to closely monitor the effectiveness of this medication for your child.
 Keep this medication out of the reach of children.

-Seniors: As you age, your kidney function can get poorer.
+Seniors: As you age, your kidney function can decrease.
 If this happens you may need a lower dose of this medication.
-Do not change the dose on your own - check with your doctor to find out what is the best dose for you.

 What other drugs could interact with this medication?